EmreKARABLT/3D-BinPacking/README.md

 -> Furthermore, you can clear the truck to see other solutions for other inputs.
 -> To specify which layers should be displayed use the slider.
 -> For the controls, look at the control section in the bottom-right corner.

-Extract the provided 25-FinalCode.zip.
-Follow the instructions listed above.